 Get Help Locating Your Disability Evidence

 If you’re applying for SSD benefits or appealing an SSD denial, Fleschner, Stark, Tanoos & Newlin can help.
 From tracking down medical records to collecting symptom evidence, our Social Security Disability lawyers have the experience it takes to build strong SSD claims and appeals.
-And with our No Fee Guarantee®, you won’t owe us for our services unless we get money for you.
+You won’t owe us for our services unless we get money for you.
 So don’t delay.
 Contact our legal staff for the representation you need today.